 Instructions

 - Soak 2 cups of fine bulgur in cold water for at least 30min.
-The depth of the water should be at least 1cm above the bulgur.
+The depth of the water should be at least ⅓"/1cm above the bulgur.
 Squeeze out excess water using your hands.
-Set aside.2 cups Fine bulgur, 1½ litre Water
+Set aside.2 cups Fine bulgur, 1 Water

 - In a food processor, add all top layer ingredients and combine until potato is completely smooth.
-Transfer contents into a large mixing bowl and use your hands to feel if there are any lumps which need to be smoothed out.
+Transfer contents into a large mixing bowl and use your hands to to mix and feel if there are any lumps which need to be smoothed out.2 tablespoon Lebanese 7 spice, ¼ cup Thyme leaves, ¾ cup Basil leaves, ½ teaspoon Salt, ⅓ teaspoon Black pepper, ¼ cup Olive oil

-- Oil baking tray and add sliced onion, walnuts, sultanas, pomegranate molasses and olive oil.
-Use your hands to tenderise and combine contents.
-Once all combined, flatten into the tray.
-This will form the bottom layer.1 cup Raw unsalted walnuts, 1 cup Sultanas, ¼ cup Pomegranate molasses
+- Use some of the oil to brush onto each baking pan/tray (12½x8½" / 31½x21½cm) and add sliced onion, walnuts, sultanas, pomegranate molasses and olive oil.
+Use your hands to tenderize and combine these.
+Once all combined, flatten into each pan.
+This will form the bottom layer.¼ cup Pomegranate molasses, 1 cup Raw unsalted walnuts, 1 cup Sultanas

 - Bake in preheated oven of 180C (356F) for about 55 minutes or until browned and not soft.
 Cut with a sharp knife into desired sized pieces.
 Allow 10-15 minutes cooling before serving.